 In the context of utility, economists did three mistaken and misleading things: first, they replaced the concept of happiness with the concept of utility, because utility is a more broad concept than happiness; second, they asserted that utility can be measured; and third, they equated utility with money, since money can be used to procure a wide variety of things, both material and non-material.
 These include essential things like food, shelter, clothes, clean water, and drugs and medical treatment when one is sick or injured, without which, most people would agree, it is not possible to be happy.
 The result of these three economic obfuscations and confusions is the present widespread belief that a person’s level of happiness, satisfaction, or contentment is equivalent to, or directly dependent on, how much money one has.

 Money can’t buy happiness, goes the old saying – but it can buy utility, which, according to economists, is even better than happiness.
 However, some of the most important things in life, such as friendship or a parent’s love, cannot be acquired with money.
-One can pay another person to be one’s doctor, lawyer, agent, trainer, teacher, servant, secretary, or bodyguard, but one cannot pay another person to be one’s mother or friend, for even if the other person were to act as if one were one’s mother or friend, by doing and saying the things that a mother or friend does, the important element of maternal love, or friendly regard, concern, shared interests and attitudes, intimacy, and the willingness to help one when one needs help, is absent in such a purely monetary relationship.
+One can pay another person to be one’s doctor, lawyer, agent, trainer, teacher, servant, secretary, or bodyguard, but one cannot pay another person to be one’s parent or friend, for even if the other person were to act as if one were one’s parent or friend, by doing and saying the things that a parent or friend does, the important element of parental love, or friendly regard, concern, intimacy, shared interests and attitudes, and the willingness to help one when one needs help, is absent in such a purely monetary relationship.
 Another example that illustrates this important difference is the fact that, while a man can pay a prostitute for sex, he cannot buy a woman’s love.

 There are few people who would agree that the happiest person in the world is the person who has the most money.
 And yet, this does not stop many people from envying this person, or envying rich people in general.
 This envy has become much more prevalent today due to the fact that many people are able to see the possessions and luxurious lifestyles of the wealthy, something that didn’t happen in the past.
 This misleading trend has also been encouraged by economists because of their constant emphasis on monetary figures like a country’s GDP or its per-capita GDP, along with the extremely simplistic assumption that a higher per-capita GDP, or average national income, must necessarily mean that the inhabitants are happier than those who live in materially poorer countries.
 But as many studies have shown, there is no such direct or intimate link between how much money and material possessions a person has and how happy one is.
 In fact, many people who make a lot of money lead highly stressful lives which are dominated by work and its incessant demands and concerns.